 Always in such passages Ruskin is trying to show us how Nature, given just a smidgen of the attention it deserves, has an abiding capacity to saturate us with delight.
 It is as if, having gone to the trouble of creating itself, it desires that a part of itself, the only part capable of appreciating it as it should be appreciated, will take time to look at it.
 He said as much, very directly, in a passage cited long ago (our second post: “The Wondrous Sky”) In fact, there “is not a moment of any day of our lives when nature is not producing scene after scene, picture after picture, glory after glory, and working still upon such exquisite and constant principles of the most perfect beauty that it is quite certain it is all done for us, and intended for our perpetual pleasure.
 And every man, wherever placed, however far from other sources of interest or of beauty, has this doing for him constantly.”

-After breakfast, Chocquet departs for his (invariably uninteresting) tasks at the Ministry.
-Monet, one of the earth’s blessed few who can construct their own days, gathers his painting paraphernalia, and walks to the Tuileries.
+Mollified, but delighted by the generous proposal, a few minutes later, Chocquet is hurrying through the streets toward his (invariably uninteresting) tasks at the Ministry.
+Monet, one of the earth’s blessed few who can create their own days, returns to this room, gathers his painting paraphernalia, and walks to the Tuileries.
 As he enters the gardens, he passes through some sculpted iron-gates.
-Beautifully rendered figures there give him pause.
-They remind him of Aurora, the Roman goddess of dawn, that goodly spirit who, each morning, after having renewed herself with the central energy of creation, crisscrosses the sky, announcing to all the immanent return of the sun, reminding us that, very soon, the beauties of the new day, some recurring, some wholly new, will become visible.
+The beautifully rendered figures there give him pause.
+They remind him of Aurora, the Roman goddess of dawn, that goodly spirit who, each morning, after having renewed herself with the central energy of creation, crisscrosses the sky, announcing the immanent return of the sun, reminding us that, very soon, the beauties of this coming day, some recurring, some wholly new, will make themselves visible.

 She stood, unperceived